 A National Parks Fishing permit is required to fish in all National Parks of Canada.
-The only exception to this is that a person under 16 years of age may fish without a permit if accompanied by a person 16 years of age or older who is the holder of a valid National Park Fishing permit.
-The catch of the person under the age limit of 16 must be included in the daily catch and possession limit of a licenced angler.
+The only exception is a person under 16 years of age who may fish without a permit if accompanied by a person 16 years of age or older who is the holder of a valid National Park Fishing permit.
+The catch of the person under 16 years of age must be included in the daily catch and possession limit of a licensed fisher.

-Provincial angling licences and permits are not valid in national parks.
+Provincial fishing licenses and permits are not valid in national parks.

 Registration and reporting requirements

-The park may require anglers to submit reports on their catch for inspection and population inventory and/or submit catch reports before leaving the park.
-These catches will be part of a creel census.
+The park may require fishers to submit reports on their catch for inspection and population inventory and/or submit catch reports before leaving the park.

 |Eastern Brook Trout